 Since I finished high school in the UAE in computer programming and IT, it has been my goal to become first a nurse and then a CRNA.
 Shortly after graduation, I immigrated to the US, in January of 2003.
 The only people that I knew in the US when I came here were my grandmother and uncle who were living in Fresno, CA, which is where I began my new life.
 I graduated from XXU as a nurse and now have roots, a network of friends and colleagues.
-This is why the XXXX University, the finest CRNA program in the area, is my first choice.
+This is why XXXX University, the finest CRNA program in the area, is my first choice.

-In order to become a registered nurse, I had to overcome many challenges such as perfecting my English, paying for my tuition on top of living expenses and managing my grandmother’s finances and medical bills as well.
+To become a registered nurse, I had to overcome many challenges such as perfecting my English, paying for my tuition on top of living expenses, and managing my grandmother’s finances and medical bills as well.
 After I finished my nursing prerequisite classes with a 4.0 GPA, I was accepted to XXU Fresno’s nursing program.
 My grandmother was very happy that I was about to become a nurse and she always joked that I will be her very own private RN and I could go with her wherever she wanted to go; but, unfortunately, during my 1st semester of the program she had a heart attack and passed away within a few days.
 When she was saying her last words she asked me to promise her to not settle with becoming an RN and to pursue my dream to become a CRNA.
 She also asked me to promise to take care of every single patient just the same way that the community regional medical center nurses and anesthesia staff took care of her.

-It is because of that promise that I was awarded the 2013 Nurse Hero of the Year in Central California for helping an undocumented farm worker to pay for the spinal surgery that saved him from becoming paralyzed, and it is my goal to continue helping the poor once I become a CRNA.
+It is because of that promise that I was awarded the 2013 Nurse Hero of the Year in Central California for helping an undocumented farmworker to pay for the spinal surgery that saved him from becoming paralyzed, and it is my goal to continue helping the poor once I become a CRNA.
 Besides speaking Farsi and Arabic I have been working very hard at my Spanish, for several years now, because I see this as the language of the underserved in my area.

-Both my short and long term goal is to continue to do this for the rest of my life, here in America as well as on medical missions in support of surgeons abroad, for as long as I can: giving my all to my patients in order to save their lives and to make them as comfortable as possible.
-I like to think of myself as a ‘global’ nurse as I love to travel and I dream of serving on medical missions all over the world as a CRNA in support of surgeons wherever they are most needed as a result of wars, tsunamis, earthquakes, etc. So far I have been in many medical missions serving in countries such as Iran, Afghanistan, Pakistan, and more recently Costa Rica and Nicaragua, serving the poor and working on my Spanish and learning as much as I can about public health structures in each country that I visited.
+Both my short and long term goal is to continue to do this for the rest of my life, here in America as well as on medical missions in support of surgeons abroad, for as long as I can: giving my all to my patients to save their lives and to make them as comfortable as possible.
+I like to think of myself as a ‘global’ nurse as I love to travel and I dream of serving on medical missions all over the world as a CRNA in support of surgeons wherever they are most needed as a result of wars, tsunamis, earthquakes, etc. So far I have been on many medical missions serving in countries such as Iran, Afghanistan, Pakistan, and more recently Costa Rica and Nicaragua, serving the poor and working on my Spanish, and, learning as much as I can about public health structures in each country that I visited.

 Throughout my nursing career so far I have worked at the very same hospital that took care of my grandmother, and last year I was promoted to nurse management and education.
-Besides my experience working in the Trauma ED and TICU, I am currently working on obtaining my CCRN license and preparing to enroll in to a biochemistry class, which I see as especially critical preparation for what lies ahead.
+Besides my experience working in the Trauma ED and TICU, I am currently working on obtaining my CCRN license and preparing to enroll in a biochemistry class, which I see as especially critical preparation for what lies ahead.